Skip to content

 ver en español

 Substance use disorder (SUD) is complex a condition in which there is uncontrolled use of a substance despite harmful consequence.
-People with SUD have an intense focus on using a certain substance(s) such as alcohol, tobacco, or illicit drugs, to the point where the person's ability to function in day to day life becomes impaired.
+People with SUD have an intense focus--sometimes called an addiction--on using a certain substance(s) such as alcohol, tobacco, or other psychoactive substances, to the point where their ability to function in day to day life becomes impaired.
 People keep using the substance even when they know it is causing or will cause problems.
-The most severe SUDs are sometimes called addictions.

 People with a substance use disorder may have distorted thinking and behaviors.
 Changes in the brain's structure and function are what cause people to have intense cravings, changes in personality, abnormal movements, and other behaviors.
 Brain imaging studies show changes in the areas of the brain that relate to judgment, decision making, learning, memory, and behavioral control.